Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Introduction

-Other related work includes linear convergence for the conditional gradient method over strongly-convex domains with a lower bound on the norm of the optimum gradient \cite{Levitin_1966}, or when the FW-vertex is constrained to a ball around the iterate \cite{lan_2013,Garber_2016}, bringing in regularization-like ideas of mirror-descent variants \hme{to} CG.
-There has also been extensive work on mixing Frank-Wolfe and gradient descent steps \cite{Braun2018,combettes2020} or solving projections approximately using Frank-Wolfe steps \cite{Lan2017} (with the aim of better computational performance) while enjoying linear convergence \cite{lan_2016,Braun2018}.
-Our goal in this work is to put these CG variants in perspective and understand desired properties of feasible directions of descent.
-We summarize related work in Table \ref{summary}.
+Other related research includes linear convergence for the conditional gradient method over strongly-convex domains with a lower bound on the norm of the optimum gradient \cite{Levitin_1966}, or when the FW-vertex is constrained to a ball around the iterate \cite{lan_2013,Garber_2016}, bringing in regularization-like ideas of mirror-descent variants {to} CG.
+There has also been extensive work on mixing Frank-Wolfe and gradient descent steps \cite{Braun2018} or solving projections approximately using Frank-Wolfe steps \cite{lan_2016} (with the aim of better computational performance) while enjoying linear convergence \cite{lan_2016,Braun2018}. \sge{Our objective in this study is to contextualize these CG variants and elucidate the properties of various feasible descent directions.}

-Although all these variants obtain linear convergence, their rates depend on polytope-dependent geometric, affine-variant constants (that can be arbitrarily small for non-polyhedral sets like the $\ell_2$-ball) such as the pyramidal width \cite{Lacoste2015}, vertex-facet distance \cite{Beck2017}, eccentricity of the polytope \cite{Lacoste2015} or sparsity-dependent constants \cite{Bashiri_2017}, which have been shown to be essentially equivalent\footnote{Eccentricity $= D/\delta$, where $D$ and $\delta$ are the diameter and pyramidal width of the domain respectively \cite{Lacoste2015}.} \cite{Pena2015}.
-The iterates in \hme{CG algorithms} are (basically) affine-invariant, which is the reason why a dimension-dependent factor is unavoidable in the current arguments.
-Following our work, there have been recent results on extensions using procedures similar to our {\sc Trace-Opt} \hme{procedure} to avoid ``bad'' steps in CG variants and accordingly obtain linear convergence rates that depend on a slope condition rather than geometric constants \cite{rinaldi2020unifying,rinaldi2020avoiding}.
+{Although all these variants obtain linear convergence, their rates depend on polytope-dependent geometric, affine-variant constants (that can be arbitrarily small for non-polyhedral sets like the $\ell_2$-ball) such as the pyramidal-width \cite{Lacoste2015}, vertex-facet distance \cite{Beck2017}, or sparsity-dependent constants \cite{Bashiri_2017}, which have been shown to be essentially equivalent \cite{Pena2015}.
+The iterates in {CG algorithms} are (basically) affine-invariant; this underpins the inevitability of a dimension-dependent factor in current discussions.
+Following our work, there have been recent results on extensions using procedures similar to our {\sc Trace-Opt} {procedure} to avoid ``bad'' steps in CG variants and obtain linear convergence rates that depend on a slope condition rather than geometric constants \cite{rinaldi2020unifying,rinaldi2020avoiding}, and using shadow directions to speed up FW algorithms \cite{kolmogorov2020practical}.